 Policy 5.NE.
 The natural environment and around Lennoxtown, Milton of Campsie, Clachan of Campsie and Haughhead should be protected, enhanced or managed by development.

-The natural environment features and designations in and around the settlements (also shown on page 97) include:
+The natural environment features and designations in and around the settlements (also shown on the map on page 98) include:

 Sites of Special Scientific Interest at: